FAQs

 No, as we are a private service you can self-refer using our online form.

-Your GP or specialist doctor can also refer you to us using the online referral form, or by emailing a referral directly.
-We will liaise with your GP as standard practice.
+Your GP or specialist doctor can also refer you to us using our website referral form, through their GP referral system, or by emailing a written referral directly.
+We typically liaise with your GP as standard practice.

 Why choose a specialist Psychologist as my mental health professional?

-Registered Clinical Psychologists and Counselling Psychologists are highly trained Doctoral-level or Masters-level mental health professionals that have completed a minimum 7 years of university training in psychology and mental health.
+Registered Clinical Psychologists and Counselling Psychologists are highly trained Doctoral-level or Masters-level mental health professionals that have completed a minimum 7 years of university training in psychology, and the application of psychology to mental illness.
 This starts with a 3-year undergraduate Bachelor’s degree in Psychology (theory), and a 4th year “Honours” degree in Psychology.
-They have then gained a place in a highly competitive postgraduate training program in either Clinical Psychology (Master’s or Doctorate degree), Health Psychology (Master’s degree), or Counselling Psychology (Master’s degree) which is a further 2-3 years of training focussed on the application of psychology to the assessment & treatment of mental illness.
-Some of our Clinical Psychologists have additionally studied a research PhD, meaning they have completed 9-10 years university study.
+They have then gained a place in a highly competitive postgraduate training program in either Clinical Psychology (Master’s or Doctorate degree), or Counselling Psychology (Master’s degree) which is a further 2-3 years of training focussed on the application of psychology to the assessment & treatment of mental illness.
+Some of our Clinical Psychologists have additionally studied a research PhD, meaning they have completed ~10 years university study.

-Psychologists are trained as generalists, meaning that they qualify with the knowledge and skills to work with all mental health presentations.
-Psychologists at Nurture Psychology have completed significant additional training, to develop specialist knowledge and skills in working with eating disorders.
-The team takes part in ongoing in-house and external training, together with regular supervision with our clinical director (both a Clinical Psychologist & Academic), to ensure best practice & ongoing professional development in the treatment of eating disorders.
+Psychologists are trained as generalists, meaning that they qualify with the knowledge and skills to work with all types of presentations from general life distress to mental illness presentations.
+Psychologists at Nurture Psychology have completed significant additional post-registration training, to develop specialist knowledge and skills in working with eating disorders.
+The team takes part in ongoing in-house and external training, together with regular supervision with our clinical director (a Senior Clinical Psychologist & Academic) or other Senior Clinical Psychologist, to ensure best practice & ongoing professional development in the treatment of eating disorders.

 There are a number of different types of psychologists in New Zealand, that have varied focusses in their training and therefore different scopes of practice (see the NZ Psychologists Board website).
 Two types of Psychologist work at Nurture Psychology: